 Acute Medicine Department

-AEC is located next to AMU (formerly ward A1) and consists of four trolleys for assessment, two clinic rooms and a room for triage and treatment.
+AEC is located next to Ward A2 (formerly ward A1) and consists of four trolleys for assessment, three clinic rooms and a room for triage and treatment.

 AMU operates closely with ED and admits medical patients 24 hours a day, seven days a week.
 The main role of AMU is to provide you with an initial assessment, investigation and treatment for admissions with medical problems.

 AEC is open from 8am – 10pm (last booking at 7pm), and GPs or other healthcare professionals can refer you directly to the unit.
 ED can also refer you to AEC if you are an ambulatory patient (not likely to require inpatient admission).
 AEC can be a busy unit, but we aim to make your journey through the acute unit as smooth as possible.
 Whilst in AEC, you can expect to have nurse triage, doctor clerking and consultant review along with necessary investigations.

 If you need admission to AMU or RAB for ongoing treatment from ED or AEC, the consultant-led AMU team will initiate a further management plan for you.
 There are daily reviews by consultant from 8am in AMU, RAB and AEC, seven days a week including bank holidays.
 If you need sub-specialty input, you will then be referred to different specialties.
 Following treatment on AMU, you may be well enough to be discharged or, if you need further inpatient specialist care, you will be transferred to an appropriate ward within 48 hours.